junxit/us-congress-bills-117/bill.md

   >   - **(4)** contains a chair and a working surface;
   >   - **(5)** is easy to locate;
   >   - **(6)** is clearly identified with signage; and
-  >   - **(7)** is available for use by female veterans, employees of the Department, and members of the public to express breast milk.
+  >   - **(7)** is available for use by women veterans and members of the public to express breast milk.

 - **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item related to section 1720J the following new item:
-- **(c)** *Effective date* The Secretary of Veterans Affairs shall carry out section 1720K of title 38, United States Code, as added by this section, not later than one year after the date of the enactment of this Act.
+- **(c)** *Effective date* The Secretary of Veterans Affairs shall carry out section 1720K of title 38, United States Code, as added by this section, not later than two years after the date of the enactment of this Act.